Laguna Beach, CA

 Discussion Leaders:

-Breakout Track D - Admit and Defend: Trying Cases When Liability Is Off the Table
+Breakout Track D - Admit and Defend: Trying Cases When Liability Is Off the Table (Grand I)

 Admitting liability is often a strategic move to resolve disputes on more favorable terms.
 However, thanks to plaintiffs’ counsel pushing for outsized damages and litigation funding driving inflated procedures, more and more of these cases are heading to trial.
-In this breakout, Chandler Bailey from Alabama member Lightfoot Franklin & White will share tactics for defending cases where liability is admitted, including jury selection, framing the defense, and protecting a client’s bottom line.
+In this breakout, Rachel Lary from Alabama member Lightfoot Franklin & White will share tactics for defending cases where liability is admitted, including jury selection, framing the defense, and protecting a client’s bottom line.

 Discussion Leaders: